-Provost Karen Gilliam’s never-ending push to do more
+Provost Melissa Gilliam’s never-ending push to do more

 Our leader of academics sees Ohio State forging the path to a better future for generations to come.
 It’s a mission that took root in her in childhood.

 No matter her degree of success or her official title — counting physician, researcher and professor — Dr. Melissa L. Gilliam always searches for ways to make a bigger impact.
 In that sense, Ohio State and her new role as provost and executive vice president came at exactly the right time.